 - have proof of a negative COVID-19 test, taken up to 3 days before departure to the UK, before boarding return transport.

 - find a test provider to do the test who can meet the required test standards.

-- completed a passenger locator form.
+- complete a passenger locator form.

 - self-isolate for 10 days [you do not need to self-isolate if you have returned from Ireland but all other restrictions and requirements continue to apply].

-Travellers who, in the last 10 days, have been in or travelled through any country that is subject to a travel ban:
+As of 15 February 2021, UK residents who, in the last 10 days, have been in or travelled through any country that is subject to a travel ban: